Hashpack/hashconnect/README.md

 hashconnect.openModal();
 ```

-There are a variety of theme properties you can pass into openModal() to customize it:
+There are a variety of optional theme properties you can pass into openModal() to customize it:

 - themeMode - "dark" | "light"
 - backgroundColor - string (hex color)